Aliases for GBA Gene

 GeneCards Summary for GBA Gene

 GBA (Glucosylceramidase Beta) is a Protein Coding gene.
 Diseases associated with GBA include Gaucher Disease, Type I and Gaucher Disease, Type Ii.
-Among its related pathways are Transport to the Golgi and subsequent modification and Sphingolipid metabolism.
+Among its related pathways are Metabolism and Chaperonin-mediated protein folding.
 GO annotations related to this gene include receptor binding and glucosylceramidase activity.

 Glycosylases are a group of enzymes that includes glucosidases, mannosidases and heparanases.
 There are two glucosidase subtypes, both found in the gut.
 They hydrolyze terminal (1,4)alpha-glucosidic linkages and (1,6)beta-glucosidic linkages, liberating alpha-glucose and beta-glucose.